'My best years are still ahead of me' - Root on scoops, captaincy & future

 Lord's was where Root had his first Test as captain, against South Africa in 2017, and his first as an ex-captain, against New Zealand last summer.
 He marked both games with hundreds.

-It was after his ton in defeat by the Black Caps, before England had Bazballed anyone, that Root revealed his relationship with the captaincy had become "unhealthy".
-In his last 17 matches in charge, England won just once.
+It was after his ton in defeating the Black Caps, before England had Bazballed anyone, that Root revealed his relationship with the captaincy had become "unhealthy".
+In his last 17 matches at the helm, England won just once.

 "I've left that behind me now," he says.
 "It was something I was proud and honoured to get the chance to do.
 I can sit here and safely say I gave it absolutely everything I could.
 I'm very proud of that."